dfelinto/blender-manual/manual/files/media/image_formats.rst

 Available options for OpenEXR render output are:

 Color Depth
-   *Half* saves images in a custom 16-bits per channel floating point format.
+   *Half* saves images in a custom 16 bits per channel floating-point format.
-   This reduces the actual "bit depth" to 10-bits, with a 5-bits power value and 1-bit sign.
+   This reduces the actual "bit depth" to 10-bit, with a 5-bit power value and 1-bit sign.

    Float (Half), Float (Full)
 Codec
    ``PXR24``
-      Lossy algorithm from Pixar, converting 32-bits floats to 24-bits floats.
+      Lossy algorithm from Pixar, converting 32-bit floats to 24-bit floats.
    ``ZIP``
       Standard lossless compression using Zlib, operating on 16 scanlines at a time.
    ``PIZ``